irxess/Makimono-Generator/README.md

 (Might have to run from shell started as admin due to lack of suitable sudo functionality.)

-> python -m pip install pyyaml jinja2 lesscpy
+> python -m pip install pyyaml jinja2 lesscpy pillow

 ##Other OSs

-> pip install pyyaml jinja2 lesscpy
+> pip install pyyaml jinja2 lesscpy pillow

 #Compiling